joevento/rc_car_receiver/README.md

 ## Compatible With

-This receiver is designed to work with the ESP32 RC Car OBC firmware (link to other repo)
+This receiver is designed to work with the [ESP32 RC Car OBC firmware](https://github.com/joevento/rc_car_obc) and the [visualisation and control software](https://github.com/eelivaan/RemoteController2)

 ## License